Chris Eubank Jr is hopeful that public demand will eventually lead to a sought after rematch with world middleweigt champion Billy Joe Saunders.

 “I wanted the Golovkin fight and that one will happen soon enough – I’m sure of it.
 Then there is the Saunders fight which is never going to leave me and will always be in my head.
 I need to avenge that loss.

-“It is a fight that the public are continuously demanding every day so I have no doubt that it will eventually happen.
-It is just about getting things right between team Eubank and Frank Warren.
-It has proved tough in the past but eventually something will give and the fight will happen.”
+“It is a fight that the public is continuously demanding every day so I have no doubt that it will eventually happen.
+It’s just about getting things right between team Eubank and Frank Warren.
+It has proved tough in the past but eventually, something will give and the fight will happen.”

-Brighton’s 26-year-old has regularly stated his intentions to win the British belt outright and is two defences away from successfully doing so.
+Brighton’s 26-year-old has regularly stated his intentions to win the British belt outright and is two defenses away from successfully doing so.

-With mandatory challenger Langford set to be the next opponent, should Eubank come through that, a fight with Martin Murray – who is confident of being able to return to his favoured middleweight limit – could be his final defence.
+With mandatory challenger Langford set to be the next opponent, should Eubank come through that, a fight with Martin Murray – who is confident of being able to return to his favored middleweight limit – could be his final defense.

 “A fight against Murray would be very very exciting.
-It is a fight again that the public have expressed a lot of interest in and I’m ready to fight.
+It is a fight again that the public has expressed a lot of interest in and I’m ready to fight.

-Matt Horan is lead writer for WBN.
+Matt Horan spoke to Chris Eubank Jr. He is a lead writer for WBN.
 Follow on Twitter @mhoran123